 There aren’t too many sports that are suitable for all levels of fitness, provide the opportunity to meet great people (or paddle in solitude, if you so desire…), incorporate nature’s most scenic sites and have fab physical benefits.
 Kayaking is unique as it’s suitable for singles, couples, friends, whatever suits your lifestyle!
 And, you’re not committed to go every week.
 But when it does fit in with your schedule, you’ll have a ball!

 “It’s very social and firm friendships are often formed through our club,” explains Jeff Treloar, Kayak Instructor and owner of Sydney’s Kayak Fitness.
 “Aside from the weekly kayaking and fitness groups we run, we regularly have paddle weekends away, and social dinners and drinks to celebrate birthdays, as well as regular nights out.
 Kayak Fitness also organise kayaking trips away, along the east coast.
-This year we’ll also be organising an eight day paddle tour in Greece.”
+We also organise overseas trips including France, Greece, Fiji and Samoa, which are hugely popular and it’s a great way to see other parts of the world.”

 2. It improves your fitness